 The djinn looked around and sniffed at the air like an animal might.
 Then he deadpanned, “Syrup.”

 I lifted a brow, not sure whether to laugh or run.
 “What…?”

 “I am Paimon, djinn of the fifth order, ruler of two-hundred legions, and next after Lucifer.
 Got any port?
 Or bourbon?”
 The djinn moved past me and up the stairs.

 I raced to follow, completely forgetting to turn off the light.

 “Wait.”
 I wasn’t sure what to ask or say.
 After all, it wasn’t every day one saw a djinn emerge from a bottle.
 “Why were you in the bottle?”

 The djinn had made his way to my uncle’s desk and found a bottle of bourbon and a highball glass in the bottom right drawer.
-I could only guess he’d done this before.
+He’d done this before.
 After pouring himself a glass and taking a strong drink, Paimon smiled and sighed contentedly.
-“Twenty days.
+Then he said, “Twenty days.
 Where’s Harry?”